 In 2018, when this strategy was first published, 86% of our customers told us that we 'treat them fairly' and 65% said that we 'care about our customers'.
-In our business plan for 2020-2025 we set out these ambitious commitments and aims:
+In our business plan for 2020-2025 we set out these ambitious commitments and aims.

-Our Commitments to 2025 Our performance - March 2024 More than double the number of customers on our social tariffs from 35,000 to 86,000.
-59,572 customers on social tariffs One in 15 households will receive a lower bill 63,781 customers on wider TAP (tailored assistance programme) schemes Receive at least 2,300 successful applications for TAP each year from our debt advice partners 2,732 successful applications Increase the numbers on our Priority Services Register from 8,500 in 2018 to over 90,000 by April 2025 113,763 households registered Contact customers on our Priority Services Register every two years to check their needs and details are up to date Between 1 April 2022 and 31 March 2024 we attempted to contact 98.2% of customers on our register.
+Our commitments to 2025 Our performance - March 2025 More than double the number of customers on our social tariffs from 35,000 to 86,000.
+One in 15 households will receive a lower bill 71,040 customers on social tariffs 76,642 customers on wider TAP (tailored assistance programme) schemes Receive at least 2,300 successful applications for Tailored Affordability Plans each year from our debt advice partners 2,935 successful applications Increase the numbers on our Priority Services Register from 8,500 in 2018 to over 90,000 by April 2025 152,838 households registered Contact customers on our Priority Services Register every two years to check their needs and details are up to date Between 1 April 2023 and 31 March 2025 we attempted to contact 97.3% of customers on our register.
 The target was 90%.
-In the same period our actual contact was 58.5% against our target of 35% Continue to hold the British Standard for Inclusive Service (BS 18477) Maintained Continue to hold the Customer Service Excellence award Maintained We comply with all 57 elements of the standard and have 22 compliance pluses up from 8 the previous year.
+In the same period our actual contact was 64.5% against our target of 35% Continue to hold the British Standard for Inclusive Service (BS 18477) Maintained Continue to hold the Customer Service Excellence award Maintained We comply with all 57 elements of the standard and have 25 compliance pluses up from 3 the previous year.
 Compliance plus means we exceeded the requirements of the standard against an element, demonstrated exceptional practice, or can be used as an exemplar for others within or beyond our sector.
-Continue to fund a number of local community projects across our region through the Wessex Water Foundation aimed at improving access to services and building financial capability Achieved

-Our Aims to 2025 Our performance - March 2024 Double awareness of our affordability support (tailored assistance programme) from 18% to 36% Research shows that 48% of bill payers are aware Double awareness of Priority Services from 16% to 32% Research shows that 44% of bill payers are aware Continue to hold the Louder than Words charter mark from the Royal Institute for the Deaf (RNID) RNID no longer have their Louder than Words charter mark.
-However, we now have regular engagement with them and follow their best practice Continue to hold the Keep me Posted best practice mark Maintained Continue to be a dementia friendly utility and for all current customer facing staff to be Dementia Friends 2,139 staff have become Dementia Friends Comply with the Dementia Friendly Utilities Guide, in which we feature Comply
+Continue to fund a number of local community projects across our region through the Wessex Water Foundation aimed at improving access to services and building financial capability Achieved Our aims to 2025 Our performance - March 2025 Double awareness of our affordability support (tailored assistance programme) from 18% to 36% Research from our Image tracker survey shows that 43% of bill payers are aware Double awareness of Priority Services from 16% to 32% Research from our Image tracker survey shows that 44% of bill payers are aware Continue to hold the Louder than Words charter mark from the Royal Institute for the Deaf (RNID) RNID no longer have their Louder than Words charter mark.
+However, we now have regular engagement with them and follow their best practice Continue to hold the Keep me Posted best practice mark Maintained Continue to be a dementia friendly utility and for all current customer facing staff to be Dementia Friends 2,280 staff have become Dementia Friends Comply with the Dementia Friendly Utilities Guide, in which we feature Comply

-Monitoring success

-We review this strategy regularly by monitoring the delivery of our commitments and initiatives and reporting our progress.
+^{}Monitoring success We review this strategy regularly by monitoring the delivery of our commitments and initiatives and reporting our progress.
 More information can be found in our Annual Performance Report and Annual review, which can be found on our website.
+Our stakeholder VAP review our progress twice a year and sign off our performance and strategy.
+We will provide an update to our executive team twice a year from 2025.